livewyer-ops/crossplane-configuration-aws-elemental/README.md

 ### Development Guidelines

-- Follow Crossplane composition best practices
+- Follow Crossplane v2 composition best practices
 - Include comprehensive examples for new resources
 - Update documentation for any new features
 - Test with multiple AWS regions where applicable
 - Ensure proper error handling and status reporting
+- Maintain backward compatibility where possible

 ## Support